 - Identify knowledge gaps and develop plans to support employees

-- Target improvements across employees and provide a personalized learning experience, improving employee wellbeing and retention rates
+- Target improvements across employees and provide a personalised learning experience, improving employee wellbeing and retention rates

-- Mitigate risks through risk and learner gap assessments and compliance training, equipping organizations to make the best decisions for success.
+- Mitigate risks through risk and learner gap assessments and compliance training, equipping organisations to make the best decisions for success.

 Moodle’s learning analytics capabilities